Wild winds cause air travel chaos in Australia, fan major bushfires

-SYDNEY (Reuters) - Strong winds across Australia’s southeast coast on Friday caused commuter chaos at Sydney and Melbourne airports, the country’s two busiest, with thousands of air travelers stranded after dozens of flights were canceled.
+SYDNEY, Nov 23 (Reuters) - Strong winds across Australia’s southeast coast on Friday caused commuter chaos at Sydney and Melbourne airports, the country’s two busiest, with thousands of air travellers stranded after dozens of flights were cancelled.

 Winds gusting up to 70 kmh (44 mph) also fanned major bushfires along the east coast, threatening homes and forcing evacuations.

-Sydney Airport canceled 76 flights after all but one runway was closed due to the strong winds, reducing flight movements to 23 per hour, more than half the usual rate.
+Sydney Airport cancelled 76 flights after all but one runway was closed due to the strong winds.

 “It’s not safe to have flights landing or departing and as a result we are going to a single runway, there are delays,” Sydney Airport told Reuters.